gseals/ReactWeatherApp/README.md

 ## Demo App

-This application looks best on mobile so open on mobile or us your developer tools to modify your screen size.
+This application looks best on mobile so open on mobile or use your developer tools to modify your screen size.

 Click [here](https://reactweatherapp-51133.firebaseapp.com)